mrmorais/translator-transformer/README.md

 ### Alignment

 Languages may have different rules on how words are ordered, nouns and adjectives are example.
-Neural translation may suffer to learn those rules when having to keep a historic context (on old RNN models), although attention models are better at learning them:
+Neural translation needs spatial context in order to learn those rules (like RNN model), attention models are better at learning them given the long-range retrieval and multi head approach:

 > o pequeno gato cinza -> the little gray cat.

-In some cases the model deviates from the original meaning:
+In some cases it deviates from the original meaning:

 > a grande casa amarela -> the big house is yellow. ❌